 The size of your community management team should be directly proportional to the size of your community and the roles that the team will be involved in, and should be limited by the budget you decide to allocate.

 For example, you may choose to hire a community for each line of business in your brand (to differentiate Business from Consumer).

 What Should I Look for in a Community Manager?

-A good proportion of qualities and experience is needed, with talent and passion added in the mix.
-The Community Manager shouldn’t only have passion for social media, but especially for the sector related to your brand.
-This can have a significant impact on the strength of relationship between your community managed and the community.
+A good proportion of qualities and experience is needed, with talent and passion added to the mix.
+The Community Manager shouldn’t only have a passion for social media, but especially for the sector related to your brand.
+This can have a significant impact on the strength of the relationship between your community managed and the community.

 The ideal areas of expertise that your Community Manager needs to cover are:

 - Account management

 What Can I Expect from the Community Manager?

 Your Community Manager will grow your community by producing content and engaging in conversations that will help retain your existing customers while attracting new ones.
 Your Community Manager will support the community proactively and reactively while keeping a close eye on potential influencers and brand ambassadors.
 The Community Manager will act as “the leader of the pack” by being the #1 Bbrand Ambassador, hence why a genuine love and passion for the brand is needed from them.
 The Community Manager will encourage (and not discourage) people who act as brand ambassadors; these are the ones that will eventually act as an extension of your Marketing team, as they will promote your brand, products, and services willingly.